Customer Education: A Beginner’s Guide

 Rolling out your customer training is only the beginning.
 Once it’s live, you’ll need to gauge its success.
 There are different ways to do this: сheck LMS reports, send surveys, use star rankings, and create an open channel for feedback.
 The more you know, the more you can improve your training program.
 It’s crucial to address your customer expectations, so take their feedback into consideration and react.

-Metrics to Measure Customer Training Results
+Metrics for Measuring Customer Training Results

-If you conduct training via the LMS, you have the opportunity to monitor the learners’ results and changes in behavior.
+If you conduct training via an LMS, you have the opportunity to monitor the learners’ results and changes in behavior.
 All LMSs have a variety of reports.
 Let’s take a look at customer education metrics that can be measured with iSpring Learn.

 1. Learner progress

 These reports give a full overview of how customer training is working.
-They give insight into how engaged customers are.
+They give insights into how engaged customers are.
 Low results could indicate that customers aren’t aware of the training, don’t find it relevant, or are having access issues.

 2. Learner results